EPFL-LCSB/open/README.rst

 More information can be found in the manuscript "Optimal enzyme utilization suggests concentrations and thermodynamics favor condition-specific saturations and binding mechanisms"

-The package is developped using python 3.6 and run in Docker (20.10.6) containers.
+The package is developed using python 3.6 and run in Docker (20.10.6) containers.

 Recommended to be run in docker containers